human-conditions/yodrew.github.io-original/_pages/protocol.md

 How to be and what to do once in darkness is simple.
 It's a lot like having a guest.
 Provide what is necessary for function and comfort, then stay out of the way.

-As with the rest of hygiene, the practice of darkroom retreating consistently follows the theory.
+Darkroom retreating is like the rest of hygiene.
+Practice consistently follows theory.
 In hygiene, our purpose is to serve life.
 Life's needs are our priorities.

+We need profound rest to recover from exhaustion or injury.
 This makes our task in darkness simple and clear: maintain the conditions of rest.
-This leaves the autonomic self free to return the whole being to health and function as quickly as possible.
-The autonomic self does most of the work, all the complicated parts, and indicates to the volitional self how to help.
+This frees the autonomic self to return the whole being to health and function as quickly as possible.
+The autonomic self does most of the work and all the complicated parts.
+It indicates to the volitional self the simple ways to help

 Darkroom retreating is nothing less than recovery of the lost self.
-In darkness, you will begin to reunite with yourself, as if a peg-legged sailor awoke one day to find his leg starting to grow back.
-The more that happens, the more you become your own guide.
-This chapter helps you navigate your first retreats and remains as a map.
+In darkness, you will begin to reunite with yourself.
+It's as if a peg-legged sailor were to awaken one day to find his leg had started to grow back.
+The more you com back to ourself happens, the more you become your own guide.
+This chapter helps you navigate your first retreats.
+It is a map, a reference, if you or your supporters get lost.

-Hygienic darkroom retreating is new, and I am new at it.
+Hygienic darkroom retreating is new, and I am still learning=.
 The final authority in hygiene is life itself.
 Consider these notes from the field and an invitation to explore an idea whose time has come.

 #### mechanics